MS / Post Grad admissions in the USA

 College admissions staff – Role in College Admission Process

-Ivy League colleges and elite universities send their admissions officers to high schools and college fairs to encourage high school students to apply.
-While the chance of admission to highly selective colleges is typically under 10%, increased numbers of applications helps maintain and improve colleges’ rankings.
+Ivy League colleges and elite universities send their admissions officers to college fairs to encourage students to apply.
+While the chance of admission to highly selective program is typically under 10%, increased numbers of applications helps maintain and improve colleges’ rankings.

 Many colleges and universities work hard to market themselves, trying to attract the best students and maintain the best reputation for overall academic quality.
 Colleges spend an average of $700 to recruit a single applicant, and these funds go to marketing brochures and hiring admissions staff.
 There are efforts to make increased use of social media sites such as Facebook to promote their colleges.
 Marketing brochures and other promotional mailings can arrive every day in the hope of persuading high school students to apply to a college.

 Colleges actually send “view books” not because they intend to admit them, but “because they want multitudes of students to apply” to improve the college’s selectivity ranking and to make sure that they have as many well-qualified applicants as possible from whom to choose the strongest class.
-Colleges get access to names and addresses after students give permission to them after taking the PSAT or SAT exams.
+Colleges get access to names and addresses after students give permission to them after taking the GRE exam.
 One report suggested that college admissions officers were highly focused on how their rejection and yield rates appeared in rankings by US News.

 Information sources – Role in College Admission Process

 Keep in mind that not all foreign universities are good.
 Go through university ranking on US News, Times Higher Education or The Guardian.
 And always find out about the university’s credentials from its website or the educational counsellor.
-Sourcing information from reliable sources is cru¬cial, as both money and life can be at stake.
-Also check certain reliable search engines for college search such as College Board, etc
+Sourcing information from reliable sources is crucial, as both money and life can be at stake.
+Also check certain reliable search engines for MS program search such as FREE GRE® Search Service, etc

 Test preparation firms – Role in College Admission Process

-Companies such as the College Board have offered services to help students prepare for their tests and provide other services, usually web-based, to help students compare and choose schools.
+Companies such as the ETS have offered services to help students prepare for their tests and provide other services, usually web-based, to help students compare and choose schools.
 Some firms work with schools to provide test preparation advisors who teach students how to take the test.

 Joining a good test prep organization means that the student does not have to reinvent the wheel again.
-Expert teachers and its trends design the SAT prep academic program, based on the SAT exam, to give a student complete exposure of various type of questions that appear on the SAT and teach the right strategy, which after practice, can ensure that the student does not make any mistakes on the real exam.
-The last part of test prep programs focuses on subjecting a student to numerous simulated SAT exams to give the final polishing for the real SAT.
+Expert teachers and its trends design the GRE prep academic program, based on the GRE exam, to give a student complete exposure of various type of questions that appear on the GRE and teach the right strategy, which after practice, can ensure that the student does not make any mistakes on the real exam.
+The last part of test prep programs focuses on subjecting a student to numerous simulated GRE exams to give the final polishing for the real GRE.

-Joining an SAT test prep course also ensures more discipline during preparation and setting measurable milestones for an effective preparation.
+Joining an GRE test prep course also ensures more discipline during preparation and setting measurable milestones for an effective preparation.